thijmen38/Earthy-Group2/docs/design.md

 ![Dome tesselations](img/dometessellations.png)
 *Fig: Exploration of different meshing techniques*
 <div style="text-align: justify">
-The form finding was determined by the study of architectural characteristics of different spaces.
+The form-finding was determined by the study of architectural characteristics of different spaces.
 To start the process and understand how different meshes gave different shapes, a thorough literature study was conducted.
-During this process, we considered a roof form and it's corresponding size, and manually meshed the initial divisions.
-The initial divisions followed a logic which was derived from the literature research.
-Different types of meshing logic was explored initially and were imported in the kangaroo solver to generate the dynamically relaxed form.
+During this process, we considered a roof form and it's the corresponding size, and manually meshed the initial divisions.
+The initial divisions followed a logic that was derived from the literature research.
+Different types of meshing logic were explored initially and were imported in the kangaroo solver to generate the dynamically relaxed form.
 Different meshing logic gave a different result, for example, the quad split logic generated a curved peak while the triangulation logic generated a pointed peak.
 This step was repeated for every type of meshing logic and the triangulation meshing logic was chosen as it closely resembled the desired form.
-Later these meshes were imported in the kangaroo solver to sub divide the initial meshes and generate the dynamically relaxed form.
+Later these meshes were imported in the kangaroo solver to subdivide the initial meshes and generate the dynamically relaxed form.
 </div>

 ![Vault tesselations](img/tess.jpg)